behnazkhoshnood/good-cook-ms3/README.md

   - Admin can add, edit or delete the categories or marks by clicking on these options provided for them in two buttons provided only for admin in the navbar.

 # Features Left to Impliment
-1 - Adding like/sidlike button for recipies and the number of likes for each Recipe to put the attention of the users on more liked recipies.
+1 - Adding like/sidlike button for recipes and the number of likes for each Recipe to put the attention of the users on more liked recipes.
 2 - Adding the liked recipes in a new section in profile page.
 3 - Adding a footer with social media sites for the app.
 4 - Seperating the recipes in different sections for each category.